 Following the British occupation of Aden in 1839 and after the opening of the Suez Canal in 1869, the expansion of the British Empire was brought to the doorsteps of Somaliland.
 To safeguard its trade interests in the Indian Ocean, during the scramble and partition for Africa between the Europeans, in 1884 Britain proclaimed Somaliland as a protectorate ‘British Somaliland Protectorate’ and appointed its first agent in 1885.
 British of Somaliland was the result of series of agreements with the local traditional elders and chiefs.
 Britain accepted to occupy Somaliland to act as fiduciary.
 The raison d’etre for the occupation was largely for the protection of the colony.
 For administrative purposes, Somaliland was divided into five administrative districts in the protectorate (Berbera, Hargeisa, Burao, Erigavo and Zeila).

-On arrival of European colonialists in Africa, Menelik, the Emperor of Ethiopia, showed his interest that he had to have a share in the partisanship of Africa as an imperial power in the region.
+On the arrival of European colonialists in Africa, Menelik, the Emperor of Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia, showed his interest that he had to have a share in the partisanship of Africa as an imperial power in the region.
 The Emperor voiced that he would not be watching the European powers dividing and having shares of the African continent for themselves and that as a ruling kingdom, Abyssinia should also have its share of the cake.
 The Europeans allowed that.
 As a matter of fact, the Empire had always an eye on the neighboring territories including the Somalis.
 Earlier in 1889, Emperor Menelik together with Ras Mekenon (his Governor of Harar region), annexed the Somali-inhabited parts.

 Before the British formally occupied Somaliland, a series of agreements and treaties with the local chiefs and clan leaders preceded.
 Britain first made treaties with the different Somali local tribes in 1827, followed by others in 1840.
 Between 1884 and 1886 alone, at least six treaties and three supplementary agreements were signed with the elders of different clans.
 In all of them, Majesty’s protection was guaranteed.
 It is noteworthy to mention that a number of agreements were held on board of ships off the coast as the local people did not allow the British to land before signing any agreement.
 A system of indirect rule of Somaliland was first established.
 Somaliland was initially ruled from India and later on through the colonial office after it transformed the regions into a protectorate.